kelvinwieth/gitlab-changelog-generator/README.md

 5. Generates a mardown text with the commits messages and URLs
 6. Puts the text inside the Release notes section

+## IMPORTANT - Limitations
+Gitlab Release notes text form is weird.
+After generating the text and putting inside it, if you click on Preview, the text will disappear.
+A workaround is: after generating the text, first set the release title manually, and then click on Preview.
+Now everything should be ok.

 ## How to install
 1. Clone this repository
 2. Open your browser